Patternslib/Patterns/src/pat/validate/documentation.md

       <label>City <input type="text" required="required"/></label>
     </fieldset>

-In addition the extra validators from Parsley are support.
+In addition the extra validators from Parsley are supported.
 You can find a complete list of supported validators at the [Parseley validators documentation](http://parsleyjs.org/documentation.html#validators).

 ### Error messages